nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Example:

-- `message generate 1 4` Assigns the `potential` tag to the client entry at index 5.
+- `message generate 1 4` Generates a personalized message for the 1st client using the 4th message template

 ### Deleting message templates : `message delete`